myatthu000/real-time-single-page-forum-app/README.md

 # This is a real time single page forum app.

-## We are going to use Pusher, Laravel,Vuejs, Vuetify, JWT.
+## Use Pusher, Laravel,Vuejs, Vuetify and JWT.